-The Vermont tree cabin located in Waterford is the perfect retreat for two guests!
-It even has its own outdoor jacuzzi on a private patio that’s filled with outdoor seating and breathtaking views of the forest.
+The Vermont tree cabin located on Walker Pond is the perfect retreat for two guests!
+It even has its own outdoor jacuzzi on a private patio that’s filled with outdoor seating and breathtaking views of the water.

 The Beaver Pond Treehouse is perfect for two people and is situated in the beautiful Hancock, Vermont.
 The area that it’s located in is very serene and tranquil, and you can hear the sounds of the forest from your room!

 In addition to the bedroom space in the treehouse, there’s also a porch with outdoor seating so that you can enjoy the view while sipping your morning cup of coffee.

 This treehouse is located near Killington and Sugarbush, two of the most popular places to visit in Vermont, especially in winter.
 So, while you can relax and retreat away from society in the treehouse, you can also go out and explore a bit too!

 Stone City Treehouse in Vermont is like a dream come true treehouse escape!
 This darling little New England treehouse offers views of the stream below, a campfire site, and a hammock for maximum relaxation in the woods.

 This isn’t super primitive, but there is a composting toilet and a limited water system and it sleeps up to 2, making this a lovely treehouse for a couple’s getaway!

 Tucked away in the trees, this Vermont treehouse rental feels like you’re far, far away from everything else!
 With a lovely rocky outcropping with a seating area and a covered entrance to the treehouse, you’ve got plenty of options for where to enjoy the view.

 This is a cozy little treehouse that sleeps up to 2, so this could be a lovely couples getaway in the woods.